-Ordinarily, the effective date of the beneficiary's obligation to remain employed for three years as a qualifying "prosecutor" or "public defender" begins on the date that the beneficiary first enters into duty (as such qualifying "prosecutor" or "public defender") after executing the service obligation agreement.
+Ordinarily, the effective date of the beneficiary's obligation to remain employed for 3 years as a qualifying "prosecutor" or "public defender" begins on the date that the beneficiary first enters into duty (as such qualifying "prosecutor" or "public defender") after executing the service obligation agreement.
 The effective date of any service agreement subsequently entered into by the beneficiary (pursuant to 42 U.S.C. §3797cc-21(e) ("Additional agreements")) will be the day following the expiration of the prior service obligation.
 Beneficiaries may not credit any service as a public defender or prosecutor prior to execution of the agreement toward the service obligation.

-28) \UPDATE\ I've signed multiple service agreements under my original 3 year service agreement.
+28) I've signed multiple service agreements under my original 3 year service agreement.
 Do these service agreements add compounded service time?

-To date, JRJ beneficiaries have been subject only to one JRJSLRP Service Agreement, executed at the time that the JRJ beneficiary first entered into the JRJ program.
-BJA is aware that, in certain cases, some JRJ beneficiaries have been asked to, and have subsequently signed, additional JRJSLRP Service Agreements within the original three-year term of the JRJ beneficiary's obligation of service.
+Through the first 3 years of the program, JRJ beneficiaries have been subject only to one JRJSLRP Service Agreement, executed at the time that the JRJ beneficiary first entered into the JRJ program.
+BJA is aware that, in certain cases, some JRJ beneficiaries have been asked to, and have subsequently signed, additional JRJSLRP Service Agreements even though the date of said execution occurred within the original 3-year term of the JRJ beneficiary's obligation of service.
 Such subsequent "agreements" should not be understood to extend the original term of the service obligation, but rather serve as a reaffirmation and acknowledgement of the original signed agreement and its terms and conditions.
+State JRJ administering agencies are now required to use Appendix D to the John R. Justice program application guidance ("John R. Justice Student Loan Repayment Program (JRJSLRP) Service Agreement Acknowledgment of Benefit" form) as evidence of such reaffirmation and acknowledgment.

-29) \UPDATE\ Is a beneficiary obligated to enter into a new service agreement of 3 years in addition to, and upon completion of, the initial 3-year service commitment if that person is selected again by the JRJ SAA?
+29) Is a beneficiary obligated to enter into a new service agreement of 3 years in addition to, and upon completion of, the initial 3-year service commitment if that person is selected again by the JRJ SAA?

 Pursuant to the statute (42 USC 3797cc-21(e)(2)), the period of any new term of service obligation would have to be determined on a case-by-case basis.
-Beginning in fiscal year 2013, any JRJ beneficiary who enters into a JRJSLRP Service Agreement - Secondary Term of Service (i.e., an additional year or years of service after the original three year term has been satisfied), will agree to extend the beneficiary's term of service obligation by the period of time expressed therein, in exchange for the receipt of additional JRJ benefits.
+Beginning in fiscal year 2013, any JRJ beneficiary who enters into a JRJSLRP Service Agreement - Secondary Term of Service (Appendix C to the JRJSLRP program application guidance) (i.e., an additional year or years of service after the original 3-year term has been satisfied), will agree to extend the beneficiary's term of service obligation by the period of time expressed therein, in exchange for the receipt of additional JRJ benefits.